kobik/reqtry/README.md

 Wraps both request-promise-native and retry-as-promised together, in order to provide an easy way to do requests with retries while returning a promise.

+**Note**: *request-promise* option `resolveWithFullResponse` will be always set to `true`.
+Hence, the result of any successful request would always contain the full response, regardless its user-defined value.

 ## API
 request-repeat should support all [request-promise-native](https://github.com/request/request-promise-native) functionality, so you can pass all options as you would pass them to the original package